 Where variable remuneration is permitted (that is in the internationally owned banking sector), the CBI expects strict adherence to the EBA's Guidelines on Sound Remuneration Policies.
 Since the CRD IV remuneration rules and the EBA's Guidelines are standard throughout the EU, they are not dealt with in detail here.
 It is worth noting that Ireland has adopted the discretion under CRD IV to permit institutions to increase the maximum limit on variable pay to 200 per cent of fixed pay by following a process of shareholder approvals and engagement with the CBI.

 iii Regulatory capital and liquidity

-In 2014, three credit institutions were fined €650,000, €315,000 and €100,000 for breaches of the European Communities (Capital Adequacy of Credit Institutions) Regulations 2006 (these Regulations have been revoked by the 2014 Regulations).
-The breaches included having exposures to sovereign bonds and clients in excess of the permitted limits.
-In 2015, one firm was fined €49,000 in respect of breaches of its obligations under the CRR.
-In 2019, one bank was fined €5.88 million in respect of five breaches under various regulations, two of which related to breaches under the CRR.
-The relevant CRR breaches included a failure to maintain robust governance arrangements in relation to regulatory reporting, including failure to accurately report the bank's capital position and issues surrounding calculation of own funds.
+The CBI takes any breaches of capital rules very seriously and pays particular attention to failures in institutions' related systems and controls.
+In 2019, one bank was fined €5.88 million in respect of five breaches under various regulations, two of which related to breaches of CRR requirements.
+The relevant breaches included a failure to maintain robust governance arrangements in relation to regulatory reporting, including failure to accurately report the bank's capital position and issues surrounding calculation of own funds.

 iv Recovery and resolution